 · Are there fees for the IB program?

-- Yes, there are fees to pay for the exams, which then can save money on college courses.
+- There are no fees to participate in the IB Diploma Program and classes.
+However, there are fees to pay for the IB exams, which then can save money on college courses.
 Fees are always subject to change.
 Fees are paid per subject the year the student takes the exam.

 · Will there be payment plans or reduced fees available?